jorge-sepulveda/blog/content/posts/ntfs-save.md

 The exxagerated conversation followed:

-- "This is what you are gonna do, you are gonna grab the green drive and format it to NTFS."
+- "This is what you are gonna do, grab the green drive and format it to NTFS."

-- "I don't know want to delete your files."
+- "I don't want to delete your files."

 - "Don't worry about the files!
 We need this data!"(I knew there was no data on the green drive)